OttoSubo/remove-twitter-trends/README.md

 document.querySelectorAll('.annoying-class').forEach(el => el.remove());
 ```

-## 🪪 License - Do Whatever
+🪪 License - MIT License

-This is **PUBLIC DOMAIN**:
+This project is licensed under the MIT License.
+You are free to:

-- ✅ Steal this code
+- ✅ Use this code
-- ✅ Sell it
 - ✅ Modify it
-- ✅ Claim you made it
+- ✅ Distribute it
-- ✅ Use in nuclear reactors
+- ✅ Use it in any project, including commercial applications

-No attribution needed.
-No warranties.
-Not responsible if this breaks Twitter/X.
+No warranties are provided.

 ## 🤷 Why Bother?
 I just wanted my feed clean and i couldnt find any addons for it so i made (  Ai Made ) this and wanted to share.
 Made this with: